SARARANJBAR/docker_demo/README.md

       - make use of hpcharbor and dockerhub as repositories.
       - also, you can always save them out to local tar files using `docker image save ..`

-4. what are some other commands you could use? when would you use them?
+4. what are some other commands you could use?
+Can you get it to run your python code?
+   - explore copying the python file inside vs. compare it with mounting the code directory

+5. see Ping's Dockerfiles for deep learning here: https://github.com/idso-fa1-pathology/K8S-Cluster-Env.git

 ## Part 2.
 Upload image to HPCharbor

-Before you proceed, we are going to make some changes to the docker image.
+Before you proceed, I am going to make some changes to the docker image to make it compatible for running on ubuntu (kubernetes)

 1. rebuild the image using `--platform=linux/x86_64` argument.
 We need to make sure the image can run on the kubernetes environment:
 ```
-$ docker build --platform linux/x86_64 -t demo:latest .
+$ docker build --platform linux/x86_64 -t demo:latest-x86_64 .
 ```

 3. Tag it for HPC harbor upload and Push it (https://hpcharbor.mdanderson.edu/harbor/projects).

 ```
-$ docker tag demo:latest hpcharbor.mdanderson.edu/<your_folder>/demo:latest
+$ docker tag demo:latest-x86_64 hpcharbor.mdanderson.edu/<your_folder>/demo:latest-x86_64
-$ docker push hpcharbor.mdanderson.edu/<your_folder>/demo:latest
+$ docker push hpcharbor.mdanderson.edu/<your_folder>/demo:latest-x86_64
 ```

-## Part 3.
-Run your container with kubernetes
+## Part 3. kubernetes

-I am assuming you have a kubernetes account, that your HOME directory (/rsrch4/home/plm/<username>) has been mounted and that they have given you a folder with templates.
-Take a look at `job.hello.gpu.yaml` that s what I will be using.
+Before we proceed, ensure that your kubernetes account is set up, that your HOME directory (/rsrch4/home/plm/<username>) has been mounted, and that your HOME directory includes a `.kube` folder with a config file inside.
+There should be a `K8s-templates` in your home directory.
+Take a look at your templates.
+Make sure your `securityContext.runAsUser` matches your employee id, and that `volumeMounts` is your HOME directory

+## Part 4.
+Submitting a kubernetes job

+1. Decide if you want to run a cpu or gpu job.
+The kubernetes context needs to match the job template you are using.
+   - run `kubectl config get-context` to find out your active kubernetes context.
+   - you can switch from one to another using:
+      - switch to gpu: `kubectl config use-context [Username]_yn-gpu-workload@research-prd`
+      - switch to cpu: `kubectl config use-context [Username]_yn-cpu-workload@research-prd`

-1. create your own job template.
+2. create YOUR OWM job yaml file.
-   - Find the template provided to you in your home directory.
-Mine was in /rsrch4/home/plm/sranjbar/k8s-templates
-   - There are 2 templates, one for gpu and one for cpu.
-I will be using the gpu one here.
+   - find the relevant (cpu or gpu) template the `K8s-templates` folder.
+Your paths are already set up there.
+Make sure the path to your HOME is correct everywhere.
-   - duplicate your gpu template inside the code directory, rename it something meaningful.
+   - copy the template inside the code directory, rename it to something meaningful.
+As you see here, I renamed mine `job.hello.gpu.yaml`.

-2. change `metadata.name, containers.image, containers.command`.
-Follow what I have inside `job.hello.gpu.yaml`.
+   - change `metadata.name, containers.image, containers.command`.
+See `job.hello.gpu.yaml` for reference.

-Ok, you now have a job template that looks for your image on HPCharbor, and calls `python hello.py` when running it.
+Ok, you now have a job template that looks for your docker image on HPCharbor, and calls `python hello.py` when running it.

 3. ssh into your seadragon account and cd inside this directory.